-Binance, meanwhile, currently has a daily trading volume of about $20 billion, making it the largest exchange in the industry.
+Binance currently has a daily trading volume of about $20 billion, making it the largest exchange in the industry.
 However, with such a wide array of trading pairs, this liquidity is spread across a wide market, and therefore doesn’t provide as much liquidity for any single market as one might think.
-Tether (USDT) is actually one of the most widely used tokens on the exchange, likely due to the fact that the exchange doesn’t allow for US dollar deposits and trading.
+Tether (USDT) is one of the most widely used tokens on the exchange, likely because the exchange doesn’t allow for US dollar deposits and trading.

 If we do a direct comparison of BTC-USD on Coinbase vs. BTC-USDT on Binance, we see that the Binance pair has roughly 2-3x the volume.
-However, both volume numbers are quite high and the markets are extremely liquid.
+However, both volumes are quite high, and the markets are extremely liquid.

 Verdict: Want fiat-to-crypto trading liquidity?
 Stick with Coinbase.
 Looking to maximize crypto-to-crypto liquidity?
 Head over to Binance.
 It’s that simple.